-Whenever a child with asthma is enrolled at our service, or newly diagnosed as having asthma, communication strategies will be developed to inform all relevant educators of: where the child's Medical Management Plan will be located where the child's preventer/reliever medication etc will be stored Individual and general use asthma reliever medications and spacers will be stored out of reach of children, in an easily accessible central location in the office.
-Expiry dates of reliever medication are labelled on the compartment drawers near the first aid cabinet.
-Diabetes • Diabetes is a serious complex condition which can affect the entire body, requiring daily self-care.
-When someone has diabetes, their body can't maintain healthy levels of glucose in the blood. • The signs and symptoms of low blood sugar include the child presenting pale, hungry, sweating, weak, confused and/or aggressive. • The signs and symptoms of high blood sugar include thirst, need to urinate, hot dry skin, smell of acetone on breath. • How a child's diabetes will be managed and supported at preschool will depend on the type of diabetes they have.
-An extensive health care plan, including an emergency action plan, will be in place before they commence preschool. • Management of diabetes in children at our service will be supported by the child having in place an Emergency Action Plan. • Whenever a child with diabetes is enrolled at our service, or is newly diagnosed as having diabetes, a communications plan will be developed to inform all relevant educators of: the child's Risk Management Plan where the child's Emergency Action Plan will be located where the child's insulin/snack box etc will be stored which educators will be responsible for administering treatment.
-Epilepsy • Epilepsy is a disorder of brain function that takes the form of recurring convulsive or non-convulsive seizures.
+- Diabetes is a serious complex condition which can affect the entire body, requiring daily self-care.
+When someone has diabetes, their body can't maintain healthy levels of glucose in the blood. - The signs and symptoms of low blood sugar include the child presenting pale, hungry, sweating, weak, confused and/or aggressive. - The signs and symptoms of high blood sugar include thirst, need to urinate, hot dry skin, smell of acetone on breath. - How a child's diabetes will be managed and supported at preschool will depend on the type of diabetes they have.
+An extensive health care plan, including an emergency action plan, will be in place before they commence preschool. - Management of diabetes in children at our service will be supported by the child having in place an Emergency Action Plan. - Whenever a child with diabetes is enrolled at our service, or is newly diagnosed as having diabetes, a communications plan will be developed to inform all relevant educators of: - the child's Risk Management Plan - where the child's Emergency Action Plan will be located - o where the child's insulin/snack box etc will be stored - o which educators will be responsible for administering treatment.